peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  null or the precision and exponent range are unlimited.

 ### Pow
+    public EFloat Pow​(EFloat exponent)
+Raises this object's value to the given exponent, using unlimited precision.

+**Parameters:**

+* <code>exponent</code> - An arbitrary-precision binary floating-point number
+ expressing the exponent to raise this object's value to.

+**Returns:**

+* This^exponent.
+Returns not-a-number (NaN) if the exponent has a fractional part.

+### Pow
     public EFloat Pow​(EFloat exponent, EContext ctx) Raises this object's value to the given exponent.

 **Parameters:**

-* <code>exponent</code> - An arbitrary-precision binary float expressing the exponent to raise this object's value to.
+* <code>exponent</code> - An arbitrary-precision binary floating-point number
+ expressing the exponent to raise this object's value to.

 * <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
 If <code>HasFlags</code> of the context is